 The Three-Year J.D./M.B.A.
 Program at Columbia Law School and Columbia Business School offers a career plan mapped to best suit the anticipated needs of both students and employers.

 Students interested in law careers in the private sector can access career advising resources and interview programs with the Law School’s Office of Career Services & Professional Development.
-JD/MBA students should contact Mary Herrington, Assistant Director of Career Advising.
+JD/MBA students should contact Mary Herrington, Associate Director of Career Advising for Dual Degrees.

 Students interested in public sector law careers can consult the Law School’s public interest careers center, Social Justice Initiatives.
 For careers in government, students should contact Rachel Pauley, Director of Government Programs.
 For careers with public interest organizations, students should contact Madeleine Kurtz, Director of Public Interest Professional Development.